lowRISC/opentitan/hw/ip/padctrl/doc/padctrl.md

 It is permissible to omit the implementation of all IO attributes except input/output inversion.

 The generic pad wrapper must expose the following IOs and parameters, even if they are not connected internally.
+In particular, the pad attribute vector `attr_i` must contain at least `AttrDw=6` bits, even if not all attributes are supported (it is permissible to just leave them unconnected in the pad wrapper implementation).

 Parameter      | Default (Max)         | Description
 ---------------|-----------------------|---------------